He may be just 5-11, but Poona Ford is standing tall in the middle of the Seahawks defense

 What the team also saw was an arm length that belied his height and made the Seahawks think he could play a lot bigger than he stands.

-Ford was measured with an arm length of 32 3/4 inches before the draft, with a wingspan of just over 80 inches.
+Ford was measured with an arm length of 32¾ inches before the draft, with a wingspan of just more than 80 inches.

-By comparison, former University of Washington standout tackle Vita Vea — who was picked No. 12 overall in that same draft — has an arm length shorter than Ford at 32 5/8, despite standing four inches taller.
+By comparison, former University of Washington standout tackle Vita Vea — who was picked No. 12 overall in that same draft — has an arm length shorter than Ford at 32 5/8, despite standing 4 inches taller.

-Ford and many with the Seahawks also think his height is an advantage in how he quickly and easily he can get low and establish his base.
+Ford and many with the Seahawks also think his height is an advantage in how quickly and easily he can get low and establish his base.

 “If he bends down, it’s almost impossible to get lower than him,’’ said the 6-foot-6 Britt.
 “Like I said, he understands that, and he understands that that’s his strength.’’

-Says Ford: “It helps a lot because all you really need to do is run your feet and just lock him out.’’
+Said Ford: “It helps a lot because all you really need to do is run your feet and just lock him out.’’

-Carroll compares Ford to Jurrell Casey, a 6-foot-1, 305-pounder who played for Carroll at USC and has made the Pro Bowl the last four seasons with the Tennessee Titans as a defensive tackle.
+Carroll compares Ford to Jurrell Casey, a 6-foot-1, 305-pounder who played for Carroll at USC and has made the Pro Bowl the past four seasons with the Tennessee Titans as a defensive tackle.

 “Very similar stature and style, and hopefully someday we will recognize Poona as doing as good,’’ Carroll said.